Reputation Aggregation in Peer-to-Peer Network Using Differential Gossip Algorithm: Aggregation of Trust

 \subsubsection{Differential Reputation Aggregation}

-When some node $j$ requests resource from some node $i$, node $i$ needs the reputation of node $j$ so that it can decide the quality of service to be offered to node $j$.
+When a node $j$ requests resource from another node $i$, the node $i$ needs the reputation of node $j$ so that it can decide the quality of service to be offered to node $j$.
 There are two possible conditions between node $i$ and node $j$.
 First, node $j$ may have served node $i$ earlier and hence node $i$ has some trust value about node $j$.
 In this case there is no problem for node $i$ and node $i$ will serve as per the reputation available with it.
 Second, node $i$ and node $j$ are unknown to each other.
 In this case node $i$ needs general reputation about node $j$.
 For this, aggregation of reputation is needed.

-Aggregation of reputation should not be resource intensive and free from collusion and whitewashing.
+Aggregation of reputation should not be resource intensive and should be immune to collusion and whitewashing.
 We can have two kind of options for this.
-First by gossiping, all the nodes can reach on consensus about the reputation of $j$ \cite{gossiptrust}.
+First, by gossiping all the nodes can reach a consensus about the reputation of node $j$ \cite{gossiptrust}.
 Second all the nodes exchange their reputation tables about the nodes they have interacted with and this process should always be running, like executing a routing protocol at network layer.
 First process is more vulnerable to collusion where as second process is resource intensive.
-As we can see that unstructured peer-to-peer network is very similar to human network.
-So observing human network and identifying a solution from it will be a better idea.
+As we can see that unstructured peer-to-peer network is very similar to human network, thus we can observe the human behavioural strategies to identify the solution.
 In human network when we need the reputation value of some body we rely on personal experience with him.
 If we don't have any personal experience with him, we rely on two things.
 First the general perception about him which we receive from gossip flowing around and second the information given by our friends if they have any direct interaction with him.
 We combine these two and act accordingly.

-Nodes follow the same kind of approach, in our proposed algorithm.
-The nodes gather opinion of their neighbours and combine it with the opinion, obtained from general gossip after weighing neighbours opinion according to confidence in neighbours.
-In general it can be said that a node gives weight to every node in the network.
+Nodes follow the same kind of approach in our proposed algorithm.
+The nodes gather opinion of their neighbours and combine it with the opinion, obtained from general gossip after weighing the neighbours' opinion according to the confidence in the neighbours.
+In general, it can be said that a node gives weight to every node in the network.
 The nodes that have not interacted with it are given weight as $1$ where as those which have interacted are given weight according to the confidence in them (always $\ge 1$).